-Recently, a $37 Million Dollar default judgment against an Alabama restaurant owner was set aside by the Alabama Supreme Court.
+Recently, a $37 million default judgment against an Alabama restaurant owner was set aside by the Alabama Supreme Court.
 A default judgment is awarded when a defendant to a civil suit fails to answer a legal complaint in a timely fashion.
-In such cases, the court is unable to make a ruling based upon the law or the facts of a case.
-Until the Alabama court found that the plaintiff had failed to properly notify the defendant of the law suit, there was little doubt that this Alabama defendant was sitting on pins and needles awaiting the outcome of this case.
+In such cases, the court is unable to rule based upon the law or the facts of a case.
+Until the Alabama court found that the plaintiff had failed to properly notify the defendant of the lawsuit, there was little doubt that this Alabama defendant was sitting on pins and needles awaiting the outcome of this case.

-Here are 6 things a consumer or business owner should consider in the event a default judgment is filed against them:
+Here are six things a consumer or business owner should consider in the event a default judgment is filed against them:

-1. Have the judgment set aside.
+- Have the Judgment Set Aside.
 Without extenuating circumstances, it can be very difficult for a judge to set aside a default judgment.
-Most courts are reluctant to enter a default judgment against a defendant without first ensuring that the defendant had multiple opportunities to respond to a law suit.
-Therefore, in instances where a judgment debtor was unaware that a judgment had been taken against them, its best to file a request to set aside the judgment within a reasonable period of time from the date that they discovered the judgment.
+Most courts are reluctant to enter a default judgment against a defendant without first ensuring that the defendant had multiple opportunities to respond to a lawsuit.
+Therefore, in instances where a judgment debtor was unaware that a judgment had been taken against them, it’s best to file a request to set aside the judgment within a reasonable period from the date that they discovered the judgment.
 Time is not on a judgment debtor’s side.

-2. Make contact before collection activities start.
+- Make Contact Before Collection Activities Start.
 The party with the judgment is called a judgment creditor, and the party that has the judgment filed against them is known as the judgment debtor.
 Once a judgment is taken, the judgment creditor can begin activities to collect on their judgment.
-This includes, but is not limited to, taking a creditor’s exam to determine where any of the defendants assets are located, garnish or attach a debtor’s wages, bank accounts or even seize a debtor’s property.
+This includes, but is not limited to taking a creditor’s exam to determine where any of the defendants assets are located, garnish or attach a debtor’s wages, bank accounts or even seize a debtor’s property.
 Before things become even more financially painful, debtors should contact the judgment creditor as soon as possible to work on a settlement or repayment plan.
 Be advised that when judgments are fresh, creditors may feel “emboldened” and are less inclined to negotiate favorable terms.
-But as time passes the value of an uncollected judgment can diminish and creditors tend to be more flexible with terms.
+But as time passes, the value of an uncollected judgment can diminish and creditors tend to be more flexible with terms.

 About the Author: Since 1990, attorney David Soble has represented thousands of consumers and businesses in their finance and real estate matters.